1971 San Fernando earthquake: Schools

 A large number of public school buildings in the Los Angeles area displayed mixed responses to the shaking, and those that were built after the enforcement of the Field Act clearly showed the results of the reformed construction styles.
 The Field Act was put into effect just one month following the destructive March 1933 Long Beach earthquake that damaged many public school buildings in Long Beach, Compton, and Whittier.
-The Los Angeles Unified School District had 660 schools consisting of 9,200 buildings at the time of the earthquake, with 110 masonry buildings that had not been reinforced to meet the new standards.
+The Los Angeles Unified School District had 660 schools consisting of 9,200 buildings, with 110 masonry buildings that had not been reinforced to meet the new standards.
 More than 400 portable classrooms and 53 wood frame pre-Field Act buildings were also in use.
 All these buildings had been previously inspected with regard to the requirements of the Act, and many were reinforced or rebuilt at that time, but earthquake engineering experts recommended further immediate refurbishment or demolition after a separate evaluation was done after the February 1971 earthquake, and within a year and a half the district followed through with the direction with regard to about 100 structures.

 At Los Angeles High School (20 mi from Pacoima Dam) where the exterior walls of the main pre-Field Act building (constructed 1917) were unreinforced brick masonry, long portions of the parapet and the associated brick veneer broke off and some fragments fell through the roof to a lower floor, while other material landed on an exit stairway and into a courtyard area.
 The main building was demolished at a cost of $127,000, and none of the various post-Field Act buildings were damaged at the site.
 Except for the concrete gymnasium, all of the buildings at Sylmar High School (3.75 mi from Pacoima Dam) were post-Field Act, one-story, wood construction.
 Abundant cracks formed in the ground at the site, and some foundations and many sidewalks were also cracked.
 The estimate for repairs at the site was $485,000.
-At 2 mi, Hubbard Street Elementary School was the closest school to Pacoima dam and was also less than a mile from the Veterans Hospital complex.
+At 2 mi, Hubbard Street Elementary School was the closest school to Pacoima Dam and was also less than a mile from the Veterans Hospital complex.
 The wood-frame buildings (classrooms, a multipurpose building, and some bungalows) were built after the Field Act, and damage and cleanup costs there totaled $42,000.
 Gas lines were broken and separation of the buildings' porches was due to lateral displacement of up to six inches.